 Recently, a number of articles have referred to pagers as “archaic” or “outdated”, and have implied the NHS will replace them altogether.
 Indeed, the Health Secretary, Matt Hancock, has urged the NHS to “purge the pager”.
 However, this is an oversimplification.
 The simple fact is, the NHS will continue to use pagers for critical communications as paging remains the most reliable technology for the most urgent messages.
 As a result, Multitone will continue to offer critical paging systems and continue to support existing critical paging systems.

-Why is paging still the best technology for critical messaging?
+Why the NHS still needs bleepers, and why paging is still the best technology for critical messaging

 Pagers, also known as “bleepers” in the NHS, will continue to be used by crash teams and other personnel for emergency messages.
 When a patient’s condition suddenly becomes critical, the relevant staff must respond as quickly as possible.
 Should the message summoning staff to the patient fail or be delayed, this could be fatal.